-Multi-Author WordPress Blog Plugin
+Multi-Author WordPress Blog

 Running a WordPress blog all by yourself is a pretty simple task.
 However, it is a completely different ball game if you are running a multi-author blog.
 There are many questions one has to answer before allowing multiple authors to take your blog as their own publishing platform.
 Some common concerns for blog owners when taking this step are…